 Other UWA undergraduate awards: D.N.
 Foster Award in Coastal and Offshore Engineering (2005), Steel Institute of Australia Structural Design Award (2004), BSP Industry Award (2004), Hartley Poynton Prize for finance (2003)

-- I currently give lectures in the following units:
+I also give lectures in the following units:

-Design of Offshore Systems CIVL 4170 (Metocean engineering)
+Design of Offshore Systems CIVL 5505 (Metocean engineering + Renewable Energy)